microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-02.md

   #### Student Task 1.5: Long Form Content Understanding
   Provide both models with extensive customer feedback or product reviews and ask them to summarize the key points.
   - Prompt: "Analyze a detailed product review and extract actionable insights that can inform future product development."
-  - Prompt: Product Review: You can find this in the data folder labelled `ch2_1.5_product_review.txt`
+  - Prompt: Product Review: You can find this in the data folder labelled `ch2_1.5_product_review.txt`.
+Copy paste the content from this file into your prompt.

 ## Success Criteria